crypto-willie/PATIML/README.md

    <img src="./Pictures_PATIML/Step14_PATIML.jpg">

 10) Goto Strategies, use Conner Template and unCheck "Use PolanityATI Trades" & "Optimize Settings" for 1st part of training.
-In picture I name mine PrePack to share w/ friend in differet TimeZone.
-Do not get this confuse w/ Conner.
+In picture I name mine PrePack.
+Do not get this confuse w/ Conner's models.

     <img src="./Pictures_PATIML/Step2_PATIML.jpg">